dynamsoft-docs/license-server-docs/selfhosting/security.md

 # Manage LTS security

-Dynamsoft recommends that you change the default password the first time you log in the management portal for `LTS`.
+Dynamsoft recommends that you change the default password the first time you log in the management portal for LTS.
 Moreover, it is recommended to change the password every few months.

 A few things to note